-Due to scheduling constraints, a second GIM for Spring 2014 enrollment in PSYC 355 is being held on Wednesday, November 13th at 6 PM at the Institute for Child Development
+A 2nd GIM for Fall 2014 enrollment in PSYC 355 is being held on Thursday, April 24th at 6 PM at the Institute for Child Development.
+All students interested in enrollment must attend a GIM and complete a brief interview immediately following.

 The ABA Track at Binghamton University is the first undergraduate program in the nation to receive course sequence approval by the international Behavior Analyst Certification Board.